Glue42 Server

 The Glue42 Server is a Layout store from where common or private user Layouts can be fetched.

-The Glue42 Server is an application preferences store where any application running in Glue42 Enterprise can store custom data per user and retrieve it later.
+The Glue42 Server is an app preferences store where any app running in Glue42 Enterprise can store custom data per user and retrieve it later.

 Diagnostics